ShakNat/DupyliCate/README.md

 <div align="justify">

 DupyliCate is a python tool for mining, classification and analysis of gene duplications.
 It can help find and classify gene duplicates in a number of organisms concurrently and is designed to have high throughput.
 It can be used in a reference-free manner for intra-species gene duplicates identification, and classification or with a reference organism for comparative genomic analysis.
+The gene duplicates will however be identified and classified using intra-species local alignment in both the cases.
+The only difference is that, in the presence of a reference, the orthologs for the sample organism genes in the reference organism genome will be assigned, and further analysis pertaining synteny and gene copy number variation will be carried out.
 The tool moreover can be used with a reference organism to obtain a comparative gene table of specific genes in the reference, whose copy number variation that the user wants to know in other sample organisms, thus facilitating in-depth comparative genomic analyses.

 There are two main modes of DupyliCate -